Research at the Institute of Physical Engineering

 Head of the Department: Tomáš Šikola

-This group focuses on the research and analysis of surfaces, investigating the interactions of atoms, molecules, and ions with surfaces.
+This research group focuses on the preparation and analysis of solid surfaces, studying the interactions of atoms, molecules, and ions with surfaces, and applying this knowledge to the fabrication and characterization of nanostructures (e.g. nanofibers, nanocrystals), 2D materials, and (ultra)thin films.

 Nanophotonics